Copying and publishing public records

 We cannot quote for or provide copies of part of a record unless you have first viewed that record in one of our Reading Rooms to confirm the exact part to be copied.

-While COVID-19 restrictions are in effect we are not able to offer a fast-track service.
-(The option still appears on our website but we will not charge for selecting that option and your request will be considered a standard service request).
-If you have an urgent essential need for copies (for instance a court case) please contact us and we will prioritise your request.
+If you have an urgent and essential need for copies (for instance a court case) please contact us and we will prioritise your request.

 Receiving your copy order

-Once the record is copied we will send you an email with a link to download a copy in PDF format by logging in to your account with us.
+Once the record is copied we will send you an email with a link to download a copy in PDF format.
 If you have requested a paper copy, we will post this to you.

 Certified copies for legal purposes